How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Related Work

 Rahman et al.~\cite{rahman_feature_2016_4} report the results of using feature toggles in the Google Chrome project.
 They compared the development of Google Chrome before and after adopting feature toggles.
 Before Google adopted feature toggles in Chrome, the development team usually worked in iterations of 6 weeks on a single release branch.
 Moreover, developers committed their changes directly to this branch.
 Hence, this release branch was blocked until all features were finished, causing a considerable effort for the developers to stabilize the code (merging 500 patches), introducing delays to meet deadlines and to fix defects.
 After adopting feature toggles, they could reduce the total merge effort by making the merge more predictable.
 Moreover, they reported that developers could fix defects with less effort by avoiding the need to switch branches, losing uncommitted changes.
-Although their study considered only one project, we could observe a similar result in a much bigger corpus: a substantial decrease in the overall merge effort (Finding 6).
-Still aligned with their results, we observed a decrease in the median time to fix defects (Finding 8).
-However, when considering the increase in the number of defects (Finding 7), we could observe a severe increase in the overall time to fix defects (Finding 9).
+Although their study considered only one project, we could observe a similar result in a much bigger corpus: a substantial decrease in the overall merge effort (Finding 4).
+However, when considering the increase in the number of defects (Finding 5), we could observe a severe increase in the overall time to fix them (Finding 7).

 Additionally, Rahman et al.~\cite{rahman_feature_2016_4} analyzed the life cycle of feature toggles in the Google Chrome project and highlighted the need to control the toggles debt through a disciplined and proactive feature design.
 Similarly, Bird~\cite{bird_feature_2014_28} discusses the advantages and disadvantages of using feature toggles, emphasizing the need for short-lived feature toggles and the need for toggle debt control due to undesired behavior of features and unpredictable results (defects).
 In our study, we could observe an increase in defects (Finding 7), which might be a consequence of inappropriate control of toggle debt.
 The results presented by Mahdavi-Hezaveh et al.~\cite{mahdavi2021software} seem to reinforce this.
 They performed a survey with 20 practitioners from at least 17 different companies that use feature toggles.
 They found that, although all of them use a dedicated tool to create and manage feature toggles, the least used practice is the clean-up of unused feature toggles.
 In this sense, Ramanathan et al.~\cite{ramanathan2020piranha} developed a tool called Piranha to semi-automatically deal with stale feature toggles at Uber.
 The tool searches the source code for stale feature flags, performs an automatic refactoring to clean-up the source code, and then assigns a developer to review the changes.
 According to them, the tool was used for about one year and five months and helped 200 developers to delete 1,381 stale flags.
 From these stale flags, 65\% did not need any manual change to be applied.